Quantifying the unextendibility of entanglement: Quantifying the unextendibility of entanglement

 \subsection{Generalized unextendible entanglement}

 We introduce a family of entanglement measures called \textit{unextendible entanglement}.
 Given a bipartite state $\rho_{AB}$, the key idea behind these measures is to minimize the divergence between $\rho_{AB}$ and any possible reduced state $\rho_{AB'}$ of an extension $\rho_{ABB'}$ of $\rho_{AB}$.
-This measure is intuitively motivated by the fact that the more that a bipartite state is entangled, the less that each of its individual systems is entangled with a third party.
+These measures are intuitively motivated by the fact that the more that a bipartite state is entangled, the less that each of its individual systems is entangled with a third party.

 \begin{definition}[Generalized unextendible entanglement] The generalized unextendible entanglement of a bipartite state $\rho_{AB}$ is defined as